This post was originally published on the Tandon MakerSpace blog.

 tools/scraps needed were easily accessible.
 We worked with Shreyas Puttaruju

-(Tandon Class 2018) to create a testable prototype
+(Tandon Class 2018) to create a testable prototype and begin drafting plans for

 future iterations, including the development of an internet-connected device that